Permutation-Invariant N-body gates via Tavis-Cummings Hamiltonian: Respecting the U(1) symmetry: Realizable unitaries using Hamiltonians and

+In other words, such unitaries respect the U(1) symmetry corresponding to rotations around $z$, i.e., $\exp(i\theta J_z) : \theta\in[0,4\pi)$.
+Such unitary transformations are also sometimes called energy-conserving unitaries, as they preserve the total intrinsic Hamiltonian of the qubits, which is often proportional to $J_z$, the sum of Pauli $Z$ operators.

-An interesting question here is: can we realize any $n$-qubit unitary $U$ that respects both permutational and U(1) symmetries -- such as $\text{CZ}_{n-1}$ gate -- in this way?
-In other words, can we avoid using the Hamiltonian $H_x = \omega_x J_x$ that breaks this symmetry when implementing them?
-Interestingly, the answer is yes for $n = 2$ and $n=3$ qubits, but no for general $n \ge 4$ qubits.
+The question here is: can we realize \textit{any} $n$-qubit PI unitary $U$ that also conserves $J_z$, such as the $\text{CZ}_{n-1}$ gate, in this way?
+In other words, can we avoid using Hamiltonian $J_x$, which breaks this symmetry, when implementing them?
+As summarized in \cref{thm:general_k_ancilla} below, the characterization of $\V_z$ in \cite{theory_paper} shows that the answer depends on the initial state of the bosonic mode.
+If the bosonic mode is initialized in an eigenstate $\ket{k}_{\text{osc}}$ of $a^\dag a$ with $k\geq 1$, then any such unitary can be realized for all $n\geq 2$.
+By contrast, if the bosonic mode is initialized in the vacuum state $\ket{0}_{\text{osc}}$, then this remains true for $n=2$ and $n=3$, but fails for $n\geq 4$.

+Before presenting the formal result in \cref{thm:general_k_ancilla}, it is useful to first characterize the group of all unitaries on $(\mathbb{C}^2)^{\otimes n}$ that respect both permutational symmetry and the U(1) symmetry generated by $J_z$, i.e., those that commute with both the permutation action and $J_z$.
+This group consists precisely of unitaries of the form

+where $P_{j,m}$ is the projector onto the subspace of $(\mathbb{C}^2)^{\otimes n}$ that is a simultaneous eigenspace of $J_z$, with eigenvalue $m$, and of the total angular momentum operator $J^2=J_x^2+J_y^2+J_z^2$, with eigenvalue $j(j+1)$.
+Here, $j$ takes integer values $0,\dots, n/2$, when $n$ is even, and half-integer values $1/2,\dots ,n/2$ when $n$ is odd.
+Furthermore, for general PI, U(1)-invariant unitaries, the phases $\phi_{j,m}$ are arbitrary and independent of each other.
+As we further explain in \cref{app:schur_weyl_basis}, this characterization follows immediately from Schur-Weyl duality, together with the fact that $J_z$ is non-degenerate in each irrep of SU(2).

+The following theorem, which is adapted from Theorem 9 and Corollary 10 of our companion paper \cite{theory_paper}, characterizes the subgroup of such unitaries realizable using only Hamiltonians $\HTC$ and $J_z$.